 Turfgrasses grow best in full sun.
 If necessary, limb up nearby trees and prune back overhanging shrubs to increase light levels.

 Proper cultural care of the home lawn will help the grass outgrow or survive a bermudagrass scale, ground pearl, or rhodesgrass mealybug infestation.
 If ground pearl damage is severe on centipedegrass, consider replacing it with bermudagrass, bahiagrass, or carpetgrass, which are less sensitive to this pest.
-An alternative to battling weakened or dying areas of turfgrass is to convert them into mulched shrub and flower beds.
+An alternative to battling weakened or dying turfgrass areas is to convert them into mulched shrub and flower beds.

 Chemical Control: Currently, no insecticides are specifically labeled for the control of ground pearls.
-Bermudagrass scale and rhodesgrass mealybug are best controlled by applying both a systemic insecticide (absorbed by the turfgrass) and a contact insecticide.
+Bermudagrass scale and rhodesgrass mealybug are best controlled by applying a systemic insecticide (absorbed by the turfgrass) and a contact insecticide.
 Examples of products labeled for use on residential lawns that contain both types are:

 - Aloft LC G, which contains clothianidin (systemic) and bifenthrin (contact),